 Dissolved Oxygen Levels for Fish/Aquatic Life

-Several different sensor types can be used to measure dissolved oxygen.
+Several different sensor types can be used to measure dissolved oxygen in water.
 Sensors are typically classified as electrochemical or optical; these can be further classified into polarographic, pulsed polarographic and galvanic.
 The typical sensor types are listed below: